diogro/expressionVariance-manuscript/main.md

 Gene expression variation drives phenotypic difference.

-Structure of genetic variation can affect .
+Structure of genetic variation can affect phenotypes (and fitness).
+Gene are expected to differ in their gene expression variance due to several factors: genetic variation, selection, GxE interactions, robustness of gene expression regulation...
+Can we expect that the pattern of genetic variation across populations to be similar?
+Which genes are expected to change more or less?
+Which genes are expected to be more or less variable?

 Here we use public gene expression data sets to evaluate how the differences in gene expression variation is structures across several independent studies.
 We collected and compared the gene expression variation across several studies, and used the similarities across these studies to create a gene expression variation ranking, which orders genes from least variable to most variable.
 We then explore the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.